-Connecting to a Computer for USB Mouse Control
+Connecting to a Computer for Pen Use or USB Mouse Control

 Using the Remote Control as a Pointer

 You can use the projector's remote control as a pointer to help you call out important information on the screen.
 The default pointer shape is an arrow, but you can select an alternative shape using the Settings menu.